steenk/tripledollar/README.md

     var div = $$$('div').css({backgroundColor: 'red', fontSize: '16pt', border: 'solid black 2pt'});

-From version 0.9.2 the __css__ method is recursive, meaning that you can style sub elements with the same property object.
-If a property is an object instead of a string, number, or boolean, then the __css__ method will use the property key as a CSS selector, and applies style to the sub elements it finds.
+From version 0.9.2 the __css__ method is recursive, meaning that you can style sub-elements with the same property object.
+If a property is an object instead of a string, number, or boolean, then the __css__ method will use the property key as a CSS selector and applies the style to the sub-elements it finds.
 To clarify, here is an example.

 ```javascript
 var chess = $$$('div');